myuimu/chip/README.md

 ```
 git clone git@github.com:QDivision/chip.git
 cd chip
-yarn install
+npm install
-yarn build
+npm run build
-yarn link
+npm link
 chip help
 ```

-Note that you must run `yarn build` each time you make a change to the `.ts` source files in order for it to be picked up when you run `chip`.
+Note that you must run `npm run build` each time you make a change to the `.ts` source files in order for it to be picked up when you run `chip`.

-If you are actively making changes to the source code you can run `yarn buildw` to start a process that will automatically detect changes to the source files and recompile the project for you.
+If you are actively making changes to the source code you can run `npm run buildw` to start a process that will automatically detect changes to the source files and recompile the project for you.
 This is the fastest and easiest way to develop `chip`.

-If chip was initially installed through Yarn and you want to switch to a development installation, you should run the following commands.
+If chip was initially installed through NPM and you want to switch to a development installation, you should run the following commands.

 ```
 cd chip
-yarn global remove @qdivision/chip
+npm uninstall -g @qdivision/chip
-yarn unlink
+npm unlink
-yarn link
+npm link
 ```